Mister Negative: Fictional character biography

 Martin Li opens and operates a soup kitchen in Chinatown: the F.E.A.S.T.
 Project (Food, Emergency Aid, Shelter and Training), where Peter Parker's Aunt May volunteers.
 Neither Peter nor May are aware of Li's dual identity as a Chinatown crime boss under the Mister Negative name.
 Despite being a crime lord, Li is a seemingly kind and generous man.
 The F.E.A.S.T.
 Project has displayed healing powers for people of various illnesses, although the cause of this healing has yet to be revealed.

-During the first story of "Brand New Day" storyline, Mister Negative first comes into conflict with Spider-Man when he makes a power play toward taking control of New York's criminal underworld by attempting to wipe out all existing members of the Karnelli and Maggia crime families using a DNA specific bioweapon called the "Devil's Breath".
+In the "Brand New Day" storyline, Mister Negative first comes into conflict with Spider-Man when he makes a power play toward taking control of New York's criminal underworld by attempting to wipe out all existing members of the Karnelli and Maggia crime families using a bioweapon called Devil's Breath.
 In exchange for leaving the Maggia families' children alive, he takes a sample of Spider-Man's blood to use in a Devil's Breath formula.
-Mister Negative later tries to use the Devil's Breath formula to kill Spider-Man during a fight with the Maggia, but Spider-Man is able to hold his breath long enough to escape alive.
+Mister Negative later tries to use the Devil's Breath formula to kill Spider-Man during a fight with the Maggia, but Spider-Man holds his breath long enough to escape alive.
 Spider-Man then recruits the Black Cat to help steal Spider-Man's remaining blood from Mister Negative and replace it with a vial of pig blood so Mister Negative is unaware of his loss.

 Martin Li endorses Bill Hollister for mayor of New York City, putting him against Randall Crowne, adding him to a list of opponents (many of whom become targets of the villain Menace).
 It also causes him to become the target of a smear campaign by Dexter Bennet, editor of The DB and supporter of Crowne.
 After Menace is revealed to be Hollister's daughter and Hollister resigns as mayor, Li unsuccessfully runs in a special election, losing to J. Jonah Jameson.

 Mister Negative later recruits Hammerhead and offers to put the man's brain in a new robotic adamantium skeleton after having been shot point blank in the head by Underworld.
 Hammerhead agrees to that and Mister Negative has his surgeon Doctor Tramma perform the procedure.